-Duke University serves as trustee for about 155 charitable remainder trusts with a combined market value of about $52 million.
-The assets of the other gift arrangements offered by Duke, such as pooled income funds, charitable gift annuities, and charitable lead trusts, are valued at about $55 million and involve some 440 gifts.
-Duke has been managing all aspects of its various life income gifts since the first gift annuity was created in 1977.
+Duke University serves as trustee for about 145 charitable remainder trusts with a combined market value of about $52 million.
+The assets of the other gift arrangements offered by Duke, such as a pooled income fund, charitable gift annuities, and charitable lead trusts, are valued at about $59 million and involve some 435 gifts.
+Duke has been managing all aspects of its various life income gifts since issuing our first gift annuity in 1977.

 Managing Charitable Gift Annuities

 The assets of Duke's charitable gift annuities are managed by DUMAC, Inc., the professionally-staffed investment organization that manages the university's endowment assets.
 The Duke University Office of Gift Planning has contracted with BNY Mellon Wealth Management to manage the administrative aspects of gift annuities, and a Duke staff person serves as an interface between DUMAC and BNY Mellon to insure that every donor and beneficiary receives timely payments and tax information.

 Managing Charitable Remainder Trusts

 Charitable remainder unitrusts and charitable remainder annuity trusts can be managed in one of two ways: DUMAC can manage trust assets with the university's endowment assets, an option which might appeal to donors interested in an active, more aggressive investment strategy.
 Alternatively, donors can have their trust assets managed by BNY Mellon Wealth Management.
 BNY Mellon employs a passive, index-based management style.

 Gift Planning staff meet with each donor to help determine which investment opportunity best suits the donor's individual needs.
 You can be assured that the Office of Gift Planning is overseeing each investment program and will ensure that your trust operates smoothly and that you receive timely payments and tax information.